Thaifitus/determining_and_erasing_kns_in_transformer_thesis/README.md

 | Rewrite proposal, change thesis title  | Clarify contribution of the thesis.  | <center>X</center>  |   |

 # Reproduce experiment results
-To reproduce results, upload notebook files in `/exe_notebook` to Kaggle or Google , then modify survey parameter(s) and `Run all` cells.
+To reproduce results, upload notebook files in `/exe_notebook` to Kaggle or Google Colab, then modify survey parameter(s) and `Run all` cells.
 Please refer [Hunter-DDM/knowledge-neurons](https://github.com/Hunter-DDM/knowledge-neurons/blob/main/README.md) repository for parameters description.

 # Hardware, language and framework
 We use GPU P100, GPU L4 and GPU A100 for the experiment.
 The programming language is Python using Pytorch framework.